Optimising your Dynamic Search Ads using the search terms report

 How to see the performance of landing pages

-- Click the “Search term and landing page” drop-down menu in the top right-hand corner of the table.
+- Click the 'Search term and landing page' drop-down menu in the top right corner of the table.

 - Click Landing page.

-- If any landing pages are underperforming and you’d like to stop serving ads for those landing pages, tick the box to the left of the pages that you wish to exclude, then click Add as negative URL in the blue bar above the table.
+- If any landing pages are under performing and you’d like to stop serving ads for those landing pages, select the box to the left of the pages you wish to exclude, then click Add as negative URL in the blue bar above the table.

-Depending how you measure return on investment (ROI), there are different ways to sort the Search terms report.
+Depending on how you measure return on investment (ROI), there are different ways to sort the search terms report:

-- If you're not using Conversion Tracking, you can sort the report with the "Clicks" column.
-If you're using Conversion Tracking, you can sort the report with the "Conversions" column to see which pages get you more conversions.
+- If you're not using conversion tracking, you can sort the report with the 'Clicks' column.
+If you are using conversion tracking, you can sort the report with the 'Conversions' column to see which pages get you more conversions.
 That way, you can identify which pages are more attractive to customers or are more likely to bring in conversions.
 Then, try adding these pages to your campaign and setting specific bids based on your ROI goals.